Is being in an area that’s growing quickly a good thing or a bad thing?

-If you happen to be a resident of one of these communities, you’re probably not too surprised to find it on our list.
+If you happen to be a resident of Ellsworth, you’re probably not too surprised to find it on our list.

-If you’re not–and you’re wondering why these places are kind of a big deal–keep reading.
+If you’re surprised–and you’re wondering why these places are kind of a big deal–keep reading.
 We’ll tell you what makes each of these 10 places in Maine are growing like weeds–but first, a bit about our methodology.